up close shot of vegan pad thai on a white plate eith a sprig of green onion and a silver fork in the corner.

 Yes, Bangkok is vegan-friendly!
 The city offers diverse vegan options — traditional Thai cuisine cozied up next to hip cafes with adaptogenic lattes and Beyond Burgers.
 No matter what you’re craving, I am pretty sure you’ll find it here.
 In addition to dining, finding vegan products on supermarket shelves is also growing.
 I found frozen chick’n nuggets, spicy plant-based jerky, and artisan chocolate in a few shops I visited.
 The product diversity isn’t as great as in some European or North American cities, but you won’t miss out on much!

-While you’re in Thailand, make sure you also visit Chiang Mai, it’s vegan-friendly, too!
+While you’re in Thailand, make sure you visit Chiang Mai, it’s vegan-friendly, too and puts you in close proximity to a few of Thailand’s best ethical elephant sanctuaries.

 8 Can’t-Miss Vegan & Vegetarian Restaurants in Bangkok